List of Digimon Adventure characters: Myotismon's Army

-Phantomon is an Ultimate-level Digimon that resembles the Grim Reaper.
-He is one of Myotismon's primary minions in his search for the eighth child.
+Phantomon is an Ultimate-level phantom-themed Digimon that resembles the Grim Reaper.
+He is one of Myotismon's primary minions in his search for the eighth child as well as pulling his carriage.
 Phantomon leads the Bakemon guarding the convention center and participates in several battles with the DigiDestined, often emerging as the victor.
 When Phantomon led Tuskmon and Snimon in attacking Matt and Sora, Kari surrendered to him.
 During the final battle with Myotismon at the Fuji TV station, Phantomon is destroyed by Angemon's Hand of Fate when he was caught in the pathway of the attack that also struck Myotismon.